trainJapan/AUTOHOTKEY-V1-ZUIKI-MASCON-SCRIPT-FOR-TRAIN-SIMULATORS/README.md

 ● Make sure to have a keyboard ready since sometimes a game might start you in B8 while your actual Mascon is in EB currently.
 Use you keyboard to sync ingame notch position with actual notch position

-● To terminate the script just close the running instance of AutoHotkey
+● To terminate the script, close the running instance of AutoHotkey or press the Hotkey if those are activated in the .ini

 =====================================================================